EventStore/documentation/docs/cloud/faq/roadmap.md

 ### What is the ETA on the scheduled backup general availability?

-The scheduled backup feature is in the QA phase, and we are looking to release it soon.
+The scheduled backup feature has been released in March 2021.